vtex/vtex-courses/courses/service-course/steps/06_clients-masterdata/en.md

 1. Using [Postman](https://www.postman.com/downloads/) or any other API client you prefer, send a `PUT` request to this route: `https://{{your-account-name}}.vtexcommercestable.com.br/api/dataentities/course_backend_product_list/schemas/{{your-schema-name}}` with the following headers and body:

   > Note that you need to fill in some information on the route, such as `your-account-name` and `your-schema-name`.
-That last one can be anything, but we strongly recommend it to be something like `v0`.
+That last one can be anything, but for this tutorial we are going to use `v1` (identical to the one used in `node/event/updateLiveUsers.ts`).

   Headers:
   ```json